 Safety devices like circuit breakers and fuses are in series with the electric outlets in a house.
 All of the current that will flow through an electrical device must first flow through the circuit breaker (or fuse).
 If too much current is going to flow (potentially causing a fire), the circuit breaker breaks first (or the fuse blows).
 Since each circuit is in parallel, even if one circuit gets overloaded (tripping the circuit breaker or blowing the fuse), it won't have any effect on the other circuits.
 Likewise, different houses in a neighbourhood are parallel.
 A neighbour cooking dinner has no effect on someone ironing in a different house on a different circuit.

 Different parts of the electrical grid tend to be in series.
-The transformer is in series with the distribution system and the transmission system.
+The transformer is in series with the distribution grid and the transmission system.
 This means that if any part of the electrical grid fails, people will experience a black-out.
 This has led to most electrical utilities (the people providing the electricity to the consumer) providing parallel backup paths for the electricity to get to the consumer.

 For further information please see the related pages below: